ctrldimatiaz/sumcheck/README.md

 - ExampleOrchestrator:`ExampleOrchestrator<P>` responsible for parsing inputs and run the requested examples described below.
 - ToyExample: `ToyExample<P>` Initializes `Prover<P>`, `Verifie<P>`, `Oracle<P>` and `SumCheck<P>` and processes one example with an honest prover.
-- MultilinearExtensionExample: `MultilinearExtensionExample<P>` implements one dummy generation of f_tilde given a polynomial.
+- MultilinearExtensionExample: `MultilinearExtensionExample<P>` implements one dummy generation of f_tilde given a polynomial
-- MultilinearExtensionFromEvaluations<P>: `MultilinearExtensionFromEvaluations<P>` responsible for generating the multilinear extension of a function f given its evaluations and the vector r as described in Exercise 3.4.
+- MultilinearExtensionFromEvaluations: `MultilinearExtensionFromEvaluations<P>` responsible for generating the multilinear extension of a function f given its evaluations and the vector r as described in Exercise 3.4.

 ## Vision